DimEvil/bio_mobilization_workshop/_episodes/27-ipt-basic.md

 **Hint:** if you aren’t affiliated with any organization, you can contact the GBIF Helpdesk <helpdesk@gbif.org> for assistance.
 In the meantime, you can proceed to publish your data.

+# Instructions
+To publish your data, follow the 7 steps below.

+## Select the class of biodiversity data you have from this list:

+* Resource metadata
+* Checklist Data
+* Occurrence Data
+* Sampling Event Data

+Transform your data into a table structure, using Darwin Core (DwC) terms as column names

+*Hint:* try using an Excel template to structure your data, and understand what DwC terms are required and recommended (Excel templates for each dataset class are available in the above links - see the previous point)

+*Hint:* it is possible to use data stored in a supported database

+Upload your data to the IPT

+*Hint:* refer to other sections of this manual for additional guidance, such as the Manage Resources Menu section.

+Map the data (e.g. Checklist Data gets mapped to the Taxon Core, Occurrence Data gets mapped to the Occurrence Core, Sampling Event Data gets mapped to the Event Core).

+Fill in resource metadata using the IPT’s metadata editor

+Publish the dataset (make it freely and openly available worldwide)

+Register the dataset with GBIF.

+`Your organization must be registered with GBIF (see prerequisite 2 above) and added to your IPT by the IPT administrator.
+Otherwise, the organization will not be available to choose from in the IPT.`